zyliutw/Docker-Tor-Hidden-Service-for-CTF/README.md

 Get onion url
 ```
-  You will get the onion url in thr stdout
+  You will get the onion url in the stdout
 ```

 After system start, it have to take a few minutes to relay